Wichita Mountains Wildlife Refuge Trail System

 Baldy Trail: Along the southwest shores of Quanah Parker Lake, Baldy Trail meanders for 0.83 miles.
 This trail begins in the southwest side of the Doris Campground, starting off to the southwest.
 You will slowly ascend on this path as you head toward Little Baldy Mountain.
 The landscape along this trail consists of rocky outcroppings and boulders, with little vegetation.
 Once on top of Little Baldy Mountain, you can enjoy beautiful views of Quanah Parker Lake and the surrounding mountains.
 Continue on the trail to the east side of the mountain, and head to the east.
 The path will take you on a descent to the lake.
 Once close to the lake, admire the impressive dam, which you will then cross.
 The trail ends on the other side of the dam at a parking lot.

 Quanah Parker Trail: At 0.36 miles long, the Quanah Parker Trail is the shortest in the trail system.
 This trail explores a wooded area on the north side of Quanah Parker Lake, and like the Baldy Trail it begins in the Doris Campground, but on the northeast side.
-You'll start off to the northeast, immediately crossing part of the lake on a pedestrian bridge.
-You'll curve back to the southeast, where you will take a fairly straight path that follows the shoreline of the lake.
+Start off to the northeast, immediately crossing part of the lake on a pedestrian bridge.
+Curve back to the southeast, where you will take a fairly straight path that follows the shoreline of the lake.
 After a while, the trail will curve again to the southwest, still following the shoreline.
 The trail will then lead you to the Environmental Education Center, which is the end of the trail.
 (Drinking water is available there.)

 Narrows Trail: The Narrows Trail begins near the Boulder cabin, and takes you through a rocky canyon.
 This trail is 1.4 miles long out and back.
 Most of the year there is a creek that flows in the canyon, allowing trees and vegetation to flourish.
 This trail winds through the bottom of the canyon, where you're surrounded by tall granite walls.
 Follow the path as it meanders mostly southeast along the canyon, and near the end of the trail, there will be a turnaround loop.